Stefsk-glitch/IWSN/README.md

 2. BLE server not getting messages after 1 message has been received

 This has been fixed by making an callback on a client leave the server so the server goes back to advertising so it could be found by the client again. </br>

+3. Flash memory full because the code was too big

+This has been fixed by using NimBLEDevice library instead of the standard one because the standard one is heavier than the NimBLEDevice library is. </br>

+4. Watchdog boot looping ESP32

+This is fixed by adding a delay of 500 in the loop. </br>